 Amongst my many urban (ad)ventures, I’ve developed a dozen buildings in blighted neighborhoods founded a non-profit, cityLAB, built Pittsburgh’s first tiny house, organized a speaker series, launched a Pittsburgh e-zine called PopCity, and established downtown Pittsburgh’s first co-working space.
 I also co-founded Pittsburgh’s wildly successful Open Streets program and now host a weekly podcast series about real estate impact investing.
 All of these experiences have helped me become one of the foremost thinkers on urban change.

-Some honors I’m proud of include Small Change ranking as one of 7 top Real Estate Crowdfunding Platforms of 2020 by US News, nabbing Top Innovator in the “Capital” category by HIVE and my tenure as a Fellow at the Rockefeller Foundation Bellagio.
-And Small Change is one of twelve startups participating in Village Capital’s FinHealth US 2021 Accelerator
+Some honors I’m proud of include Small Change ranking as one of 7 top Real Estate Crowdfunding Platforms of 2020 by US News, nabbing Top Innovator in the “Capital” category by HIVE, my tenure as a Fellow at the Rockefeller Foundation’s Bellagio Center Residency Program and our recent participation in Village Capital’s FinHealth US 2021, an accelerator program for early-stage startups.
+Most recently Connect CRE made me one of their National 2022 Women in Real Estate Awards winners.

 And if you’d like, say hey.